Four Types of Customers and Going Big with Jorrel Patterson

 Since his last appearance, Jorrel has been working on a book with the intriguing title A Guide for Dying.
 The concept?
 Using the inevitable truth of mortality as motivation to live more fully.
 "Everything we do is temporary," Jorrel explains.
 "Why not weaponize that as a tool to try, to ask, and to live?"

-Jorrel shared that the inspiration for this idea started long ago, when he was just 16, and he kept a notebook of life lessons.
+Jorrel shared that the inspiration for this idea started long ago when he was just 16, and he kept a notebook of life lessons.
 "I’d jot down anything extraordinary that happened, and now, I’ve got over 20 years’ worth of lessons."
 Many of these lessons circle around the theme of impermanence, and his book is designed to inspire readers to make the most of their lives by accepting that nothing lasts forever.

 One of his earliest lessons came from his mother: You can’t build a castle on sand.
-At first, it was just a metaphor for his childhood sandcastle-building adventures, but over time, Jorrel realized it held a deeper truth: lasting success requires a strong foundation.
+At first, it was just a metaphor for his childhood sandcastle-building adventures.
+But over time, Jorrel realized it held a deeper truth: lasting success requires a strong foundation.
 This philosophy is something he applies in both life and business.

 Understanding the Four Types of Customers